 Thinking about moving house in 2019?
-Start planning ahead with our ultimate guide to the cost of selling and moving in 2019.
+Start planning ahead with our ultimate guide to the cost of moving house in 2019.

-Beyond the upfront costs of buying a home there are also the costs of moving home, legal fees and surveyor costs, among others.
+Beyond the upfront costs of buying a home there are also the costs of legal fees, surveyor costs and homebuyer’s reports, among others.

 Unsure what’s included in the cost of moving house?
 We’ve put together a list of all the costs associated with buying and selling a house below: